Updated April 2022.

 Though this can be expensive to make (pine nuts are not cheap!), it’s a relatively simple recipe and can be used in much more than pasta recipes.
 I can’t wait to spread it on pizza crust or mix it with mayonnaise to pep up a sandwich or Panini.

 The recipe does not say how long you can keep pesto sauce before it goes bad; however, a quick Google search recommends using the sauce within 7 to 10 days.
 You can easily freeze the sauce by lining an ice-cube tray with Saran wrap and filling the ice-cube trays; however, it’s recommended that you omit the cheese if freezing.
 Apparently cheese does not freeze well.
 (Though I swear my mom used to freeze cheese when I was young…)

-- 2 c. fresh basil leaves, washed and patted dry
+- 2 to 3 c. fresh basil leaves, washed and patted dry (or more, as desired)

 - ⅔ c. grated parmesan or romano cheese

 - ⅔ c. extra virgin olive oil (use expensive, good quality if you can – I recommend Brightland or Kosterina)

 - 5 cloves of fresh garlic (or cheat and use jarred minced garlic – I won’t tell anyone)

 - pinch of salt, or to taste (optional)